 Reviews: Best Practice Upward Feedback

 You can find inspiration for upward feedback on the re:Work website run by Google.
 It’s where they publish their ongoing findings about practices, research, and ideas that have proven successful when dealing with people operations.
-Below is a questionnaire that you can use to gather feedback on managers’ leadership skills, given by their direct reports.
+Below is a questionnaire that you can use to gather feedback on your managers’ leadership skills, given by their direct reports.
 Each statement is based on one of the ten behaviors of successful managers.

 Simply add one or several of the statements below as custom questions in a leadership review and choose ‘scale + text’ as answering format.